How the war in Ukraine has already become a European conflict

 “I think Putin is basically testing a Western response by trying to violate Polish airspace, which is a major Nato ally, and he’s trying to find out basically whether there is such thing as Nato unity when it comes to responding to these acts of aggression.”

-As the war in Ukraine intensifies, The Independent looks at the ways Russia is expanding the conflict to involve more countries around the world.
+As the war in Ukraine intensifies, The Independent looks at the ways Russia is expanding the conflict to involve more countries.

 Drone skirmishes in Poland and Romania

-There were 19 intrusions into Polish airspace last Tuesday, with many drones entering from Belarus, Mr Tusk said in parliament, adding that three drones were confirmed to have been shot down, with the fourth being likely.
+There were 19 intrusions into Polish airspace on 9 September, with many drones entering from Belarus, Mr Tusk said in parliament, adding that three drones were confirmed to have been shot down, with the fourth being likely.

 While Russia has said it didn’t target Poland, and Moscow’s ally Belarus said that the drones went astray because they were jammed, European leaders have said they are certain that the incursions were a deliberate provocation by Putin.